jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 ## 13) Learn the power of pronouns, synonyms, and implication

+When other writers ask me how to become a better writer, this is the one step that can often make all the difference.
+It will take good prose to great, and does not take much effort at all.

 The use of pronouns can help you avoid something known as "word fatigue".

 An editor of my book ["Sober Letters To My Drunken Self"](https://soberletters.com/) introduced me to this idea.